Recreation Opportunities Abound!

 Hiking and learning and observing

-If the glaciers did anything, it’s leave a lot of sand behind.
+If the glaciers did anything, they left a lot of sand behind.
 And some other stuff, too.
 Seen any big rocks lately?
 Ones that seem really out of place?
 Those are called “glacial erratics” and they were just left behind when the ice receded.
 (Have you ever hiked Mount Arab?
 The giant boulder about half-way up the trail is a glacial erratic.)

 Perhaps the most well-traveled trail at Massawepie is the Mountaineer Trail.
 To reach the trail, drive a little more than two miles on Massawepie Road to a large parking area on the left.
 The trail is on the opposite side of the road, behind a gate.
 The Mountaineer Trail is beautiful, scenic, and a lot of fun!
 It starts off on very sandy soils (thank you, glaciers!).
 The best indication of this soil is the towering pines above; they love the well-drained soils here.
 As you progress down the trail, though, the habitat becomes much more wet.
 You cross wooden walkways as you get closer and closer to the outlet of Massawepie Lake and Massawepie Mire.